sneha-krishna/hs616/final_exam_questions.md

 ## Lecture 08a

-A principal component analysis is done on a data set, `iris` (included in R), and a summary of results of this analysis is shown below.
+A principal component analysis is done on a data set, `iris` (included in R), and a summary of the results of this analysis is shown below.
 How many components are sufficient to summarize `iris`?
 ```r
 > iris
     Sepal.Length Sepal.Width Petal.Length Petal.Width    Species